noah-nuebling/mac-mouse-fix-feedback-assistant/README.md

 **Issues**

-In Chrome, Ssingle-line text fields are like 1.5 lines high when they don't have content.
+In Chrome, single-line text fields are like 1.5 lines high when they don't have content.